The Exorcism of Anna Ecklund

 The Exorcism of Anna Ecklund is a 2016 British horror film written and directed by Andrew Jones.
 The plot is based on the alleged true story of Anna Ecklund.

-Synopsis
+Plot

 A local priest and an investigator from the Vatican team up to help discover whether a formerly gentle wife and mother is truly possessed by an ancient evil.
 Upon realizing that this is the case, the two try to take the woman, Anna Ecklund, to a convent to perform an exorcism.
 Unwilling to let its prey loose, the evil launches an assault against the priests.

 Production

 Filming took place in Mumbles, Wales.
 Tiffany Ceri was brought on to play the titular character of Anna Ecklund.
 She found the role interesting "because it was so varied" and that "The scenes were quite crazy and manic and took up a lot of energy and physical strength as well.
 There was a lot of screaming and shouting and I decided to stay in character which was hard because it was so intense."